 26. This Court is prima facie not impressed with the respondents submission that the present writ petitions by a Committee and/or a Forum are not maintainable.
 In fact, there have been numerous cases in which the petitions filed by the Committee/Forum/Association have been entertained and decisions have been rendered by this Court as well as the Apex Court.
 In any event, the power under Article 226 of the Constitution of India is very wide and there is no limitation expressed or otherwise on the exercise thereof.
 Consequently, this Court is prima facie of the opinion that no technicalities can come in the way of granting relief under Article 226 of the Constitution.

 IMPUGNED ORDER

-27. Before proceeding with the matter any further, this Court would like to reproduce the impugned order 06th January, 2016 in its entirety:-
+27. Before proceeding with the matter any further, this Court would like

 "Government of National Capital Territory of Delhi Directorate of Education (Act-I) Branch Old Secretariat, Delhi-54